Marathon Bancorp (MBBC)

 nullAI Analysis | Feedback

-Nicholas W. Zillges, President & CEO
+Nicholas W. Zillges, President & Chief Executive Officer

-Joy Selting, SVP & Chief Financial Officer
+Joy Selting, Senior Vice President & Chief Financial Officer

-Nora Spatz, EVP & Chief Administrative Officer
+Nora Spatz, Executive Vice President & Chief Administrative Officer

-Nora Spatz joined Marathon Bank in 1986 and currently serves as Executive Vice President and Chief Administrative Officer.
+Nora Spatz joined Marathon Bank in 1986 and currently serves as Executive Vice President and the Chief Administrative Officer.
 She has more than 30 years of financial services industry experience, holding a broad range of senior-level positions in operations and retail banking throughout her career.

-Terry Cornish, SVP & Chief Credit Officer
+Terry Cornish, Senior Vice President & Chief Credit Officer

 AI Analysis | Feedback